 Think about what runs into and all around the inside of your house.
 There are conductive copper pipes bringing the water into your house from outside.
 There are solid gauge copper wires leading to every wall outlet, light switch, and electrical appliance in your house that attach to a very tall utility pole or one of those large green boxes somewhere on your street.
 There are copper telephone wires running to every phone jack, again from a utility pole or some other metal box on your street.
 There are copper coaxial cables running from your satellite dish or cable TV provider.
 All of these things conduct electricity and start outside your house.

-Remember how we have no way of knowing what the path of least resistance is?
-Remember how lightning is a master of trickery?
-While I lived in North Carolina, the homeowners right behind us had their house hit by lightning.
+From my own personal experience, I can say with certainty that lightning is unpredictable.
+When I lived in North Carolina, the homeowners right behind us had their house hit by lightning.
 It went right through the top of their wooden roof creating a 2×2 foot hole.
 It must of flashed to the electrical wiring in the attic because it blew up every electrical appliance plugged into a wall outlet.
-The internal wiring inside the walls vaporized, blowing out chunks of drywall and left black acrid scorch marks in their place.
+The wiring inside the walls vaporized, blowing out chunks of drywall and left black acrid scorch marks in their place.
 About 35 feet from the front of their house was a utility pole and their house was surrounded by 60 foot pine trees.
 That day, the path of least resistance didn’t include any of those taller objects, but instead was an asphalt shingle roof.
 Here is a link to some pictures of another house unlucky enough to be struck by lightning.

-One could drive themselves crazy worrying about stuff like this.
 Just remember, the safest place to be during a thunderstorm is in your house and the odds of being struck by lightning are far worse than winning the Powerball lottery.
 If you happen to live in a part of the country that experiences a lot of thunderstorms, a good investment might be some sort of lightning protection device such as a properly grounded lightning rod or surge arrestor.
-However, simply staying off the phone and not taking a shower during a thunderstorm would be an even better idea.
+However, simply staying off the landline phone and not taking a shower during a thunderstorm would be an even better idea.